punassuming/z/README.md

 See the module listing in the [official PowerShell gallary](https://www.powershellgallery.com/packages/z/)

-Once complete, you'll still need to run the command `Import-Module z` and place it in your startup profile.
+Once complete, run the command `Import-Module z`.
+For ease of use I recomend placing this command in your PowerShell startup profile.

-#### The manual way
+#### The hard way

 Download the `z.psm1` file and save it to your PowerShell module directory.The default location for this is `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\z` (relative to your Documents folder).
 You can also extract it to another directory listed in your `$env:PSModulePath`.

 Assuming you want `z` to be avilable in every PowerShell session, open your profile script located at '$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1' and add the following line.